yactouat/pips_resources_blog-posts/README.md

 - a Google Cloud Platform (GCP) project
 - have your Google default application credentials set up on your machine
 - you must have the `gcloud` CLI installed and configured to your GCP project (`gcloud init` if it's not the case)
+- it's nice to have a domain name for your blog
+- you will need 2 GCP storage buckets
+  - a private one for the blog posts
+  - a public one for the images
-- a cloud storage bucket
+    - you can a CDN to this bucket for your images, if you want to
 - a NextJS app that uses the blog posts from the cloud storage bucket, either directly or via a CDN or an external API etc.

-## good to know

-- you can build the code with `npm run build`
-- you can test the code with `npm run test`
+- you must create a `.env` file based on the `.env.example` file

 ## Contribution guidelines